29 Oct How Long Is Information Held On My Credit File In NZ

 If you make a number of credit applications in a short space of time while shopping around for credit, multiple credit enquiries are listed on your credit file and lenders may view this in a negative light.
 To avoid negatively impacting your credit score, research and compare lenders before you apply to ensure you meet the lender’s eligibility criteria and only apply for credit if you absolutely need it.

-When you work with a broker like Max Loans, we’ll help you stay on top of the things that may alert lenders by providing a number of options to bring you within lender’s criteria.
+When you work with a Personal Lending Adviser like those at Max Loans, we’ll help you stay on top of the things that may alert lenders by providing a number of options to bring you within lender’s criteria.
 That way you’ll always be in the best position to secure approval, instead of applying several times and leaving footprints on your credit file.

 If you fail to make a payment that is more than 30 days overdue on a payment of $100 or more – whether it’s a phone or electricity account, a credit card or a loan repayment – the credit provider may contact a credit rating agency to report the default.
 The default is then listed on your credit file and will remain there for up to 5 years, regardless of whether or not you repay the original debt.
 This can seriously impact your ability to access further credit.